Electron Density Depletion in Reentry Plasma Flows Using Pulsed Electric Fields: Validation Cases

 \section{Validation Cases}

 Here, we cover three hypersonic flow validation cases using the physical model outlined above.
-These cases correspond to the OREX flight experiment outlined in \cite{asvpaper:1995:inouye}, the RAM-C-II test flight outlined in \cite{nasa:1970:grantham} and \cite{nasa:1972:jones}, and the experimental glow discharge in a hypersonic boundary layer by \cite{thesis:2022:broslawski}.
+These cases correspond to the {Orbital Reentry Experiment} (OREX) flight experiment outlined in \cite{asvpaper:1995:inouye}, the Radio Attenuation Measurement (RAM) test flight outlined in \cite{nasa:1970:grantham} and \cite{nasa:1972:jones}, and the experimental glow discharge in a hypersonic boundary layer by \cite{thesis:2022:broslawski}.